Smock mill: Massachusetts

 There are two operating smock mills in Massachusetts, one on Nantucket Island and one in Orleans.

 "Old Mill" is the oldest functioning mill in the United States, built in 1746 by a Nantucket sailor who had spent time in Holland, Nathan Wilbur.
 It is the only survivor of four smock mills that once stood on Popsquachet ("windy hill" in the Wampanoag language) overlooking Nantucket town.
 Until late in the 19th century "Round-Top Mill" on the site of the present New North Cemetery joined them.

 The Old Mill was in a derelict condition when it was sold for twenty dollars in 1828 to Jared Gardner for use as "firewood."
 Instead of dismantling it, Gardner, a carpenter by trade, restored the mill to working condition.
 It was sold again in 1866 to John Francis Sylvia, a Portuguese miller of Azorean descent, who operated it for many years with his assistant Peter Hoy until it fell into disuse in 1892.
 In 1897 Miss Caroline French purchased the mill at an auction for $850 and donated it to the Nantucket Historical Association (NHA).
 The NHA restored it in 1937 and continues to maintain it, grind corn, and guide tours during the summer and early autumn.

 The second operating smock mill is found in Orleans, on Cape Cod.
 It was erected about 1793 on Kendrick's Hill as Elisha Cook's Mill, on land that later became Orleans.
 In 1839 it was moved to Young's hill, and known as Jonathan Young's Mill after one of its five owners.
-In 1897 Captain Hunt, a wealthy seaman, bought it by oxen and barge to his estate in Hyannisport.
+In 1897 Captain Hunt, a wealthy seaman, brought it by oxen and barge to his estate in Hyannisport.
 Eventually the Gove family bought the Hunt property, and in 1983 gave the mill to the Orleans Historical Society, which donated it to the town of Orleans.
 It was disassembled, restored, and reassembled at its present site there.
 The site is open for visitors during the summer.